What is PoE?

-- A PoE Injector sends power to PoE equipment that receives data through existing non-POE switch.
+- PoE injector: Sends power to PoE equipment that receives data through an existing non-PoE switch

-- A PoE Splitter also supplies power, but it does so by splitting the power from the data and feeding it to a separate input that a non-PoE compliant device can use.
+- PoE splitter: Also supplies power, but it does so by splitting the power from the data and feeding it to a separate input that a non-PoE compliant device can use

-How much power can PoE deliver per port?
+How much power can be delivered per port?

 When purchasing, administrators want to be sure the maximum power budget of a switch is sufficient for the devices it supports.
-Identify the manufacturer power spec/budget per port to know if the end device will receive required power through that switch.
-Find these levels expanded in the next section.
+Identify the manufacturer’s power spec/budget per port to know if the end device will receive the necessary power through that switch.

-PoE devices supply power according to the device IEEE 802.3 generation.
-The life-cycle generation is indicated by the extension: “af,” “at” or PoE+, and “bt” or “UPoE”.
-The following chart provides side-by-side comparison of maximum power each PoE Type delivers at the port level.
+PoE devices supply power according to the device IEEE 802.3 standard generation.
+The life-cycle generation is indicated by the extension: “af”, “at” (PoE+),or “bt” (PoE++ or UPoE).
+The following chart provides a side-by-side comparison of the maximum power each PoE Type delivers at the port level.

 Which Versa switches are PoE-capable?